How to Run a Successful Customer Retention Program

 - Enhanced brand loyalty: Satisfied customers are more likely to remain loyal and recommend the brand to others, fostering organic growth through word-of-mouth referrals.

-- Improved customer lifetime value (CLV): Retained customers contribute more over time, increasing their overall value to the business.
+- Improved customer lifetime value (CLV): Retained customers contribute more overtime, increasing their overall value to the business.

 - Positive word-of-mouth marketing: Loyal customers often become brand advocates, sharing their positive experiences and attracting new customers.